-Just because a person changes their hair and clothing doesn’t make them transgender.
-Once I knew Leo was transgender, I could see how he was slowly experimenting with his gender presentation before he came out.
+Just because people change their hair and clothing doesn't make them transgender.
+Once I knew Leo was transgender, I could see how he slowly experimented with his gender presentation before he came out.
 How he was trying on different looks to see how they fit or maybe how they made him feel.
 I wonder if he was looking to see how people reacted to him.

 For years I felt guilty that I missed those signs.
 If I had seen them sooner, maybe I could have done something differently.

 It took me a long time to understand that I didn't miss anything.
 There wasn't anything there for me to see because Leo wasn't out yet.
 He wasn't dropping hints for me to figure out.
 It wasn't a puzzle that I was missing pieces of.
 Leo had one conversation with his dad that would've raised a red flag with me had I known about it.
 It had to do with men's wallets.
 His dad never shared that conversation with me until after Leo came out.

 Here's the thing, though.
 Even if I had known about that conversation and asked Leo about it, he may not have given me a straight answer.
 There's a good chance I would've gotten some vague, nondescript response that redirected me away from looking too closely at him and why he made that comment to his dad.